whatrocks/blog/src/pages/2020-10-21-notes-on-my-colon-cancer/index.md

 UCSF has me signed up for a 5+ year relationship with their cancer survivors unit (I'll learn more in a few weeks when I have my first session).
 I'm excited about this, because I want to learn as much as I can about how to stay safe and healthy going forward.
 A few of my friends have told me that there's good research into fasting and Keto and their link with preventing colon cancers.
 I'm queuing up some [Tim Ferriss episodes with Dom D'Agostino](https://tim.blog/2015/11/03/dominic-dagostino/) about this topic.

 My wife and my family are depending on me to stay healthy, and I'm going to do everything I can to do so.
-I'm going to own health and be my own health advocate.
+I'm going to own my health and be my own health advocate.

 ## Some thanks